omstuhler/semgram/README.md

 This repository hosts the ```semgram``` R package.

 `semgram` extracts semantic motifs from textual data.
-It uses an entity-centered semantic grammar that distinguishes six classes of motifs: actions of an entity, treatments of an entity, agents acting upon an entity, patients acted upon by an entity, characterizations of an entity, and possessions of an entity. `semgram` uses a comprehensive set of extraction rules to recover semantic motifs from dependency trees (the output of dependency parsers).
+For details, please refer to this recent [paper](https://journals.sagepub.com/doi/full/10.1177/00491241221099551). `semgram` uses an entity-centered semantic grammar that distinguishes six classes of motifs: actions of an entity, treatments of an entity, agents acting upon an entity, patients acted upon by an entity, characterizations of an entity, and possessions of an entity. `semgram` uses a comprehensive set of extraction rules to recover semantic motifs from dependency trees (the output of dependency parsers).
 A short demo can be found [here](https://htmlpreview.github.io/?https://github.com/omstuhler/semgram/blob/master/semgram_demo.html).
+If you use the package in your research, please cite as follows:

+> Stuhler, Oscar (2022).
+"Who does What to Whom?
+Making Text Parsers Work for Sociological Inquiry." *Sociological Methods & Research* doi: 10.1177/00491241221099551

 `semgram` builds on functionalities of [`spacyr`](https://cran.r-project.org/web/packages/spacyr/index.html) for dependency parsing and [`rsyntax`](https://github.com/vanatteveldt/rsyntax) for implementing rules querying dependency trees.
 If you find yourself wanting to extract relations other than those incorporated in the `semgram` grammar and don't mind implementing the formal rules for to do this from scratch, `rsyntax` is the way to go.